FilippoTeodorani/Teodorani-NeurIPS---Open-Polymer-Prediction-2025/README.md

 4. **Feature selection (optional)** — remove low-variance and highly correlated features, then select top features based on LightGBM importance via `feature_selection_pipeline`.

 5. **Modeling** — train per-target LightGBM regressors with K-Fold cross-validation using `train_lgb_per_target`.
-Out-of-fold predictions are stored for validation, and test predictions are averaged across folds.
+Out-of-fold predictions are stored for validation

-6. **Ensembling & postprocessing (optional)** — combine outputs from multiple models or folds to improve robustness and reduce variance in predictions.
+7. **Ensembling & postprocessing (optional)** — combine outputs from multiple models or folds to improve robustness and reduce variance in predictions.

-7. **Submission generation** — produce `submission.csv` containing predictions for all target properties, ready for Kaggle submission.
+9. **Submission generation** — produce `submission.csv` containing predictions for all target properties, ready for Kaggle submission.

 ## Results